 Firefox ReaderMode to swap color palette to dark.

-Mobile navigation takes a lot of space for mobile readers.
+Mobile navigation takes up a lot of space for mobile readers.
 It keeps sitting there doing nothing.
 A huge code with a small value to the reader.
 It is now removed and replaced with default navigation at the top.

 There are other non-visible changes.
 Mostly code refactoring.